 Bradford is situated on the River Avon, around the site of an ancient crossing point, a ‘broad ford’.
-It’s known as Bradford-on-Avon to distinguish it from the large city of Bradford in the north of England.
+It’s known as Bradford on Avon to distinguish it from the large city of Bradford in the north of England.
 A medieval stone bridge in the heart of this little town still carries busy traffic over the Avon.
-For hundreds of years the principal local industry was wool and cloth, and when you explore the town it is easy to see how prosperous the town was once.
+For hundreds of years the principal local industry was wool and cloth, and when you explore the town it is easy to see how prosperous the town was.
 The centre is crammed with the fine stone houses of well-to-do merchants.
 Higher on the hillside are rows of smaller weavers’ cottages, which are still charming despite being more humble dwellings.

 Visitors who want to explore Bradford in a leisurely fashion should allow for at least two hours spent here.
 As there are plenty of attractive places to eat and drink, many will want to stay here for lunch, dinner or an afternoon tea at one of several traditional tea-rooms.

 Bradford on Avon’s tourist information office is situated near the central bridge, in a shady little park.
 This is a couple of minutes’ walk from the railway station and is clearly signposted with ‘i’ signs.
 You can buy guidebooks and maps here, and consult the helpful staff.
 Although the town is small, it’s still a good idea to pick up a town plan to make sure you don’t miss anything.